vijay0414/Sentiment_Analysis_Using_N8N/README.md

 ## Overview

-This application combines the power of N8N workflow automation with a web-based frontend to analyze sentiment from Google Maps reviews.
-It automatically fetches reviews for specific locations and processes them through an N8N workflow for sentiment analysis.
+This application combines the power of N8N workflow automation with a web-based frontend to analyze sentiment from both Google Maps reviews and Amazon product reviews.
+It automatically fetches reviews for specific locations and products, processes them through an N8N workflow for sentiment analysis, and provides a unified interface for managing review data.

 ## Features

 - ✅ **Google Maps Integration**: Extracts place information and reviews from Google Maps
+- ✅ **Amazon Product Reviews**: Fetches and analyzes customer reviews from Amazon products
 - ✅ **N8N Automation**: Automated workflow for review collection and processing
-- ✅ **Web Interface**: Clean, responsive UI for submitting URLs
+- ✅ **Web Interface**: Clean, responsive UI for submitting URLs (Google Maps or Amazon)
 - ✅ **Review Management**: Store and manage collected reviews in memory
-- ✅ **SerpAPI Integration**: Uses SerpAPI for accessing Google Maps data
+- ✅ **SerpAPI Integration**: Uses SerpAPI for accessing Google Maps and Amazon data
 - ✅ **Real-time Webhook Processing**: Receives and processes webhook data from N8N
 - ✅ **RESTful API**: Easy-to-use endpoints for managing reviews
 - ✅ **Express Backend**: Lightweight Node.js server for serving and managing requests
+- ✅ **Multi-Source Analysis**: Compare sentiment across different platforms

 ## Architecture